dennyverbeeck/transmart-docker/Readme.md

 transmart-docker
 ================

 The purpose of this repository is to provide a Docker-based installation of TranSMART.
 Since TranSMART consists of multiple services, `docker-compose` is used to build images for the different services and manage the links between them.
 Apache is used to reverse proxy requests to the Tomcat server.
-This branch of the repository contains [Transmart Foundation](http://transmartfoundation.org/) version `16.2`, and the default settings are geared towards deployment on a server.
+This branch of the repository aims to contain always the latest development build.
+The exact source commits used for the web application and the database are stored in labels in the `tmapp` and `tmdb` containers.
+The default settings are geared towards deployment on a server.
 If you want to try TranSMART on your local machine, please refer to the 'Running a local instance' section in this readme.

 Usage
 -----